 Can't make these dates?
 Click here to be notified about newly scheduled courses

 AranyaCompleting his Diploma in Applied Permaculture Design in 2003, Aranya started teaching the following year.
 He discovered this made his heart sing, so he made it his main focus.
-Since 2004 he has taught almost 80 two-week design courses, something he has no intention of stopping.
+Since 2004 he has taught over 80 two-week design courses, something he has no intention of stopping.
 He feels that it's a privilege to have the opportunity to teach "something that can make a real difference in all our lives".Aranya is also excited about new ways in which permaculture thinking can help us, developing new courses on using its principles to help us design for optimising our health and creating ethical livelihoods.In the spring of 2012 Permanent Publications published his first book 'Permaculture Design - a Step-by-Step Guide', which evolved from a set of design course worksheets.
 He also writes occasionally for magazines and from time to time shares interesting items on his blog.
-Aranya is currently writing a second book, about a subject he’s especially fascinated by, to be called 'Patterns Matter - in Permaculture Design'.
+Aranya is currently writing a second book, about a subject he’s especially fascinated by, the application of systems thinking and patterns in permaculture design.

 Deepak RughaniDeepak has worked as a Change Management Consultant for 14 years and is a Co-Director of Biofuelwatch.
 Previously he studied Ecology before teaching at a conservation centre and lecturing in Ecology and Conservation at the University of London.
 Deepak has consulted to a wide range of organisations including the Foreign and Commonwealth Office, the Home Office, CitiBank and Vodafone.
 He has moved several policy motions at the Green Party and contributed to radio and TV news programmes on the impact of biofuels.In 2012 he purchased Park House and began the process of eco-renovating the property and inviting others to join the community.
 The house hosted its first two-week permaculture design course in July 2013 and it has hosted them annually ever since.